Reem-Kamal-Ghoniem/simple_shell/README.md

-making a small simple shell using C
+here is a real shell you can use it instead of your current shell